 This is definitely my new go-to sauce for pizzas but you can also use it for any red sauce application.
 Meatball subs, eggplant or chicken parmesan, or just for dipping breadsticks. it’s a quick, easy, all-purpose red sauce.

-This recipe makes enough for two large pizzas or about 12 dipping portions.
-The sauce freezes great so go ahead and freeze half of it and then you won’t have to make a batch the next time you want a pizza!
+This recipe makes three cups, which is about 3 large pizzas or 12 dipping portions.
+The sauce freezes great so go ahead and freeze some of it and then you won’t have to make a batch the next time you want a pizza!

 Thick & Rich Pizza Sauce